 The ideal filter is the well-known brick wall filter with no insertion loss, very steep transition and infinite high stop band attenuation.
-With analog parts this is hard to achieve because of several reasons: Components like capacitors, inductors, etc. do not exactly match their specified values, have parasitic behaviour (low Q) and underlie aging.
-For steep transition bands many components are required, which is expensive, large and may require sophisticated and cumbersome calibration.
+With analog parts this is hard to achieve because of several reasons: Components like capacitors, inductors, etc. do not exactly match their specified values, have parasitic behaviour (low Q) and suffer from aging.
+Many components are required to achieve steep transition bands, which is expensive, large and may require sophisticated and cumbersome calibration.
 Also, low insertion loss is difficult to achieve for filters with many components, as well as very high stop band attenuation.

 Mixing is the task of multiplying two signals in order to translate the signal up or down in the spectrum.
 In the analog world, mixers can be implemented in various ways, e.g. as Gilbert cell, switching mixer, diode ring, etc. Analog mixers mostly do not perform the multiplications perfectly, but merely try to emulate a multiplication.
 This results in many spurs and unwanted intermodulation products.

 Digital noise is mostly due to quantization, i.e. discretization in amplitude.
 If one increases the bit width of the digital values, the noise will decrease.
 By choosing larger bit widths the performance of the radio will improve, however, again at the cost of higher complexity.
 For the mixer examples shown above, the analog AD831 has a NF of 10-14 dB, whereas the digital multiplier as a NF of 0 dB.

 Digital oscillators mostly use means of direct digital synthesis (DDS).
 A DDS basically samples a look-up table containing a fine grained sine waveform.
 By adjusting the step size of the sampling process for this sine look-up table different frequencies can be generated.
-Advanced techniques like phase dithering or Taylor series correction at the output provide extremely high SFDRs with low hardware complexity (e.g. the Xilinx DDS IP core can achieve 150 dB SFDR).
+Advanced techniques like phase dithering or Taylor series correction at the output provide extremely high spur-free dynamic range (SFDR) with low hardware complexity (e.g. the Xilinx DDS IP core can achieve 150 dB SFDR).
 Occurring spurs and SFDR can be analyzed very reliably during design time.
 Furthermore, the frequency of a DDS can change instantaneously without discontinuation in phase.

-In the digital domain amplification is just a multiplication, that comes close to an ideal amplifier: There are no non-linearities (resulting in harmonics and IMD), no extra introduced noise (NF= 0 dB), no gain imperfectness, no bandwidth limitation and no oscillations.
+In the digital domain amplification is just a multiplication, that comes close to an ideal amplifier: There are no non-linearities (resulting in harmonics and intermodulation), no extra introduced noise (Noise Figure = 0 dB), no gain imperfectness, no bandwidth limitation and no oscillations.
 A variable gain amplifier is easy to build.

 FFT and Band Observation

 Digital signal processing offers the possibility to display signals in the frequency domain using FFT.
 The FFT allows to analyze signals and its frequency components in a large bandwidth simultaneously.
-Plotting the spectrum over time creates a spectrogram or a waterfall diagramm, that is commonly used in SDRs, e.g. for band observation.
+Plotting the spectrum over time creates a spectrogram or a waterfall diagram, that is commonly used in SDRs, e.g. for band observation.

 Aging, EMC & Impedance Matching

-The effects of aging, impedance mismatch and all EMC issues (grounding, coupling between HF components, noisy power supply etc.), that can bug analog designers so much, are completely eliminated in digital signal processing.
+The effects of aging, impedance mismatch and all kinds of EMC issues (grounding, coupling between HF components, noisy power supply etc.), that can bug analog designers so much, are completely eliminated in digital signal processing.
 Note, that also issues like splitting signals with power dividers are lapsed.